Defining Tasks¶

 RUNNING --> PENDING : shutdown during execution (requeue_on_interrupt=True)

 INTERRUPTED tasks are visible in the dashboard and queryable via the API.
 They are not retried automatically.
-Use INTERRUPTED to identify tasks that need manual follow-up after an unclean shutdown.
+Use this status to identify tasks that need manual follow-up after an unclean shutdown.

 POST /tasks/{task_id}/retry re-enqueues a FAILED or INTERRUPTED task as a brand new task with a fresh UUID.
-The original record is left unchanged in history.
+The original record is preserved in history.

 Unregistered functions¶